Bare7a/Pezi-Bot/README.md

 1. Install Node version 18.16.0 or higher
 2. Run `npm install` inside the terminal
-3. Create a file .env into the root directory of the project consisting:
+3. Create an `.env` file into the root directory of the project consisting:

 ```bash
 bot_streamer="bare7a"